brimdata/super/book/src/super-sql/operators/aggregate.md

 [shortcut](../shortcuts.md).

-Each aggregate function may be optionally followed by a `where` clause, which applies a Boolean expression that indicates, for each input value, whether to deliver it to that aggregate. `where` clauses are analogous to the [`where`](where.md) operator but apply their filter to the input argument stream to the aggregatge function.
+Each aggregate function may be optionally followed by a `where` clause, which applies a Boolean expression `<expr>` that indicates, for each input value, whether to deliver it to that aggregate. `where` clauses are analogous to the [`where`](where.md) operator but apply their filter to the input argument stream to the aggregatge function.